-Previously, Sayigh held teaching and research positions at King’s College London, the University of Cambridge, and the University of Oxford, as well as visiting positions or fellowships at Harvard University, Brandeis University, the American University of Beirut, and the School of Oriental and African Studies.
+Previously, Sayigh held teaching and research positions at King’s College London, the University of Cambridge, and the University of Oxford.
 From 1998–2003, he also headed the Middle East program of the International Institute for Strategic Studies in London.
 Sayigh was also an adviser and negotiator in the Palestinian delegation to the peace talks with Israel and headed the Palestinian delegation to the multilateral peace talks on Arms Control and Regional Security from 1991–1994.
 From 1999, he provided policy and technical consultancy on the permanent-status peace talks and on Palestinian reform.